 Based on these results, a mask made of 2 layers of tea/dish towel has the same filtering effects as a surgical face mask.
 Therefore, I decided to use a double layer of tea towel in the pocket of my homemade mask.
-That should be close to effectiveness of a surgical mask.
+(Update: my Hepa filter Vacuum bags arrived and I am also using them too).
+These 2 materials should be close to effectiveness of a surgical mask.

 You can see that as the breathability goes up, the effectiveness goes down.
 Another reason why I like the mask with the pocket.
 You can personally vary the comfort of the mask with various inserts, knowing that with increases in effectiveness there is also an increase the airflow resistance.
 Increased air resistance makes every breath a little harder.
 Having 2 separate parts to the mask allows for more flexibility, easer to replace insert if a part wears out and easier to clean.